wahyd4/knowledge/categories/devops/kubernetes.md

     A ReplicaSet’s purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.
 ### Service rolling update
 ### DaemonSet
-  - running a cluster storage daemon, such as ·glusterd`, `ceph`, on each node
+  - running a cluster storage daemon, such as `glusterd`, `ceph`, on each node
   - running a logs collection daemon on every node, such as `fluentd` or logstash.
-  - running a node monitoring daemon on every node, such as Prometheus Node Exporter, collectd, New Relic agent, or Ganglia gmond.
+  - running a node monitoring daemon on every node, such as Prometheus Node Exporter, collectd, New Relic agent.
 ### StatefulSets
   - Ordered, graceful deployment and scaling
   - Stable, persistent storage.
   - Stable, unique network identifiers.
   - Ordered, graceful deletion and termination.
 ### Proxy

 ### DNS
   - service.namespace
 ### Secrets